- Aspects Determined as Materiality

 *1 Experimental residential complex “NEXT 21”

-- The “NEXT 21” was constructed in October 1993 by Osaka Gas to propose an ideal neo-futuristic urban multiple-unit housing under the concept of “Achieving both comfortable and convenient life and energy-saving / environmental preservation.”
-The demonstration experiments were conducted in four phases over the past 25 years, with Osaka Gas's employees and their families residing in the housing.
+The “NEXT 21” was constructed in October 1993 by Osaka Gas to propose an ideal neo-futuristic urban multiple-unit housing under the concept of “Achieving both comfortable and convenient life and energy-saving / environmental preservation. ”With Osaka Gas’s employees and their families actually living there, NEXT21 has had demonstrative experiments based on themes that fitted with the times.
 Each phase was designed to meet the theme suited to the times.
 Demonstration experiments were conducted on a variety of themes, including energy saving for the entire building, reducing its CO2 emissions, greenery restoration and environmental symbiosis in urban areas, ideal forms of residence that reflect diverse lifestyles, and product development.
 Also, many proposals and presentations that may lead to ideal multiple-unit housing in the future have been made at a time when the liberalization of the energy market is advancing.
 Some of the proposals have been commercialized.

 “Eco Purge” Vehicle Developed to Lower Gas Pressure in Medium-Pressure Gas Holders